rcackerman/nycds-annual-survey/methodology.md

 ## Research Question

-###Hypotheses
+### Hypotheses

 Developing the hypotheses to test before we start tabulating results helps prevent spurious findings.
 When presented with data, people instinctively – and often subconsciously – organize those data into a narrative that fits their existing theories.
 Formulating beforehand the assumptions that we have forces us form questions without that temptation; additionally, it helps us avoid reading too much into any “noise” in our results.
 [Here](https://xkcd.com/882/) is why.

 I’ve come up with the following hypotheses:

-•	More contact with clients is correlated with a better relationship.
+*	More contact with clients is correlated with a better relationship.
-•	More contact with clients is correlated with clients understanding what is happening in their case.
+*	More contact with clients is correlated with clients understanding what is happening in their case.
-•	More contact with clients is correlated with clients feeling like their attorney is fighting for them.
+*	More contact with clients is correlated with clients feeling like their attorney is fighting for them.
-•	Clients feeling like their attorney is fighting for them is correlated with a better relationship.
+*	Clients feeling like their attorney is fighting for them is correlated with a better relationship.
-•	Clients feeling listened to is correlated with a better relationship.
+*	Clients feeling listened to is correlated with a better relationship.
-•	Clients feeling listened to is more strongly correlated with clients feeling like their attorney fought for them than is the outcome of their case.
+*	Clients feeling listened to is more strongly correlated with clients feeling like their attorney fought for them than is the outcome of their case.
-•	Clients feeling listened to is more strongly correlated with clients feeling like their attorney fought for them than is the number of times a lawyer contacted them.
+*	Clients feeling listened to is more strongly correlated with clients feeling like their attorney fought for them than is the number of times a lawyer contacted them.
-•	Clients getting referred to ancillary services is correlated with clients saying they received ancillary services.
+*	Clients getting referred to ancillary services is correlated with clients saying they received ancillary services.
-•	Clients being contacted by employees of NYCDS other than their attorney is correlated with a better relationship.
+*	Clients being contacted by employees of NYCDS other than their attorney is correlated with a better relationship.
-•	Clients suffer from major collateral consequences, even when they are not found guilty, plea to a violation, plea to a minor misdemeanor, or are found guilty of a minor misdemeanor.
+*	Clients suffer from major collateral consequences, even when they are not found guilty, plea to a violation, plea to a minor misdemeanor, or are found guilty of a minor misdemeanor.

 All this said, it is likely that we will not have enough of a response rate to be able to answer most of these questions.
 Please see the Response Rate section of this methodology for what we will do if we get a low response rate.